 To quickly see the difference between two layers, toggle the eye icon in the Layers palette by clicking on it.
-This can be helpful for viewing the sequence and relationship between photos.
+This can be helpful for viewing the sequence and relationship between photos from video for example.
 To delete a layer, select it in the Layers palette and click the Trash Can icon at the bottom of the Layers palette.